Zal0/ZGB/README.md

 <details>
   <summary><strong>Game Boy Color</strong></summary>

-Because ZGB uses png2asset, palette data will be always included for each sprite allowing ZGB to load the palette automatically when the Sprite is loaded
+Because CrossZGB uses png2asset, palette data will be always included for each sprite allowing CrossZGB to load the palette automatically when the Sprite is loaded

 Just make sure that:
 - The total Sprites loaded don't need more than 8 different palettes (if two sprites have the same palettes, they will share them)